jonnytse/rock-paper-scissors/README.md

 # rock-paper-scissors
-Coding the game rock-paper-scissors using vanilla JavaScript in week 2.
+Week 3 of 12: coding the game rock-paper-scissors using vanilla JavaScript in week 3.
 My first attempt at building a game.